28 Best Things to do on Marco Island Florida

-This adventure is an hour north of the island but entirely worth it.
-The Everglades Wonder Gardens is old Florida at its’ best.
-Complete with massive gardens and animal sanctuary.
+This adventure is an hour north of the island, but entirely worth it, especially for nature lovers.
+The Everglades Wonder Gardens is old Florida at its best.
+Complete with massive gardens and an animal sanctuary.
 They are home to tortoises, flamingos, alligators and so much more.

 We visited the Everglades Wonder Gardens before hurricane Irma came through.
 After the hurricane, the community rallied together and helped to rebuild and plant a lot of the trees that had come up.
 And today it’s thriving.
 I highly recommend this stop if you get the chance.

-Tigertail Beach is one of a few public beaches on Marco Island.
-What makes this beach different from rest is the tidal lagoons managed by the Big Marco Pass Critical Wild Life Area.
-In the lagoons, you’ll find horseshoe crabs, needlefish and some of Florida’s fighting conchs.
+Tigertail Beach is one of the few public beaches on Marco Island.
+What makes this beach different from the rest is the tidal lagoons managed by the Big Marco Pass Critical Wild Life Area.
+In the lagoons, you’ll find horseshoe crabs, needlefish, and some of Florida’s fighting conchs.
 (Free but will have to pay for Parking)

 For those wanting to explore a little more than just the beach, there is also a barrier island.
 The island was formed from an old sandbar known as Sand Dollar Spit.
 It’s accessible by crossing the lagoon.
-Make sure to watch the tides when crossing.
+Watch the tides when crossing.